Economy of Ontario

 The economy of Ontario is diversified.
 Ontario is the largest economy in Canada, making up around 38% of Canadian GDP.
 Though manufacturing plays an important role in Ontario's economy responsible for 12.6% of Ontario's GDP, the service sector makes up the bulk, 77.9%, of the economy.
 Ontario's net debt-to-GDP ratio will rise to 40.7% in the year 2019–2020.

 Ontario is the most populous province of Canada, with a population of approximately 14.19 million permanent residents in 2017.
 It is Canada's leading manufacturing province, accounting for 46% of the manufacturing GDP in 2017.

 The CPI inflation of the province in 2018 was confirmed to 2.2%, with the unemployment rate at 5.6% as of January 2019.
 This unemployment rate is based on the 447,400 unemployed people in Ontario.
 As of 2018, the province's credit rating ranged from AA-negative (Moody's) to A+-stable (S&P).

 In 2017, Ontario's main international exports were motor vehicles and parts (35.3%), mechanical equipment (10.1%), precious metals and stones (9.8%), electrical machinery (3.9%), and plastic products (3.6%).
 Ontario's main international imports were motor vehicles parts and accessories (22.6%), mechanical equipment (14.4%), electrical machinery (11.4%), plastic products (3.9%) and pharmaceutical products (3.4%).

-Ontario was the leading state/province for attracting foreign direct investment (FDI) in North America in 2013, with $7.23bn.
+Ontario was the leading province for attracting foreign direct investment (FDI) in North America in 2013, with $7.23bn.
 This accounted for more than one-tenth of all FDI in North America.
-It was also the 4th biggest state for outward FDI, recording $7.74bn.
+It was also the 4th biggest for outward FDI, recording $7.74bn.

 As of 2017, Ontario is the second fastest-growing provincial economy in Canada, the first being Alberta.